megamsys/megam_chef/README.md

 #### TO - DO

-* Unique process output files, right now this just dumps it to a file `kh`
+* Unique process output files, right now this just dumps it to a file named `kh`
 * Streams(scala) to move around the process out.
 * Stoppable actions
 * Interface to [megam_akka](https://github.com/indykish/megam_play)